-Glutamate neurotransmission system may be involved with depression riskNovember 13th, 2012 in Psychology & Psychiatry /
+Glutamate neurotransmission system may be involved with depression riskNovember 13, 2012 in Medicine & Health / Psychology & Psychiatry

 Researchers using a new approach to identifying genes associated with depression have found that variants in a group of genes involved in transmission of signals by the neurotransmitter glutamate appear to increase the risk of depression.
 The report published in the journal Translational Psychiatry suggests that drugs targeting the glutamate system may help improve the limited success of treatment with current antidepressant drugs.